DIRECTORS

 CoDA’s work is guided, and the institution is governed, by a Board of eminent African and non-African personalities.
 The Board Members serve in their personal capacity and are selected among the most eminent, effective and esteemed African and international personalities noted for their professional accomplishments, their national and international leadership experience, and their commitment to Africa’s growth and development.

 The current Chairperson of the CoDA Board of Directors is H.E.
+Dr. Abdalla Hamdok, former Prime Minister of the Republic of Sudan.
+Prior to this, the Board was led by H.E.
 Olusegun Obasanjo, former President of the Federal Republic of Nigeria.
-Prior to this, the Board was led by H.E.
-Festus Mogae, former President of the Republic of Botswana.

 The work of the Board of Directors has always been supported by the CoDA secretariat which currently has offices at the AUC and ECA.
 However, reflecting on the various pertinent decisions made by the Board of Directors at its 11th meeting in April 2015, it was proposed that a technical committee should be formed to support the Board.